 Dr. Friesen was a Visiting Assistant Professor of Piano in the Department of Music at St. Olaf College in Northfield, Minnesota from 2013-2015.
-She has joined the Mount Royal University Conservatory in Calgary, Alberta, as an Off-campus instructor, teaching music out of her Sound Reflections Music Studio in the Hawkwood NW area, and also coaches chamber music at the University of Calgary.
+She now teaches music from her Sound Reflections Music Studio in the Hawkwood NW area of Calgary, Alberta.